gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Story: Component, Binary and SourceSet names are limited to valid Java identifiers

-### Story: Reorganise 'cpp' project to more consistent with 'language-jvm' project
+### Story: Reorganise 'cpp' project to more consistent with 'language-jvm' project (DONE)

 - ~~Move tasks/plugins/etc that are used to compile native languages for the native runtime into `org.gradle.language.*`~~
 - ~~Move Visual Studio and CDE related classes into new subproject `ide-native`~~